Trade: Stars land Zuccarello; Rangers get what could be great picks

 Conditional pick 1: Begins as a 2019 second-round pick.

-That 2019 second-rounder gets bumped up to a first-rounder if the Stars win at least two playoff rounds during the 2019 Stanley Cup Playoffs.
+That 2019 second-rounder gets bumped up to a first-rounder if the Stars win at least two playoff rounds during the 2019 Stanley Cup Playoffs, with Zuccarello playing in at least half of Dallas’ playoff games..

 Conditional pick 2: Begins as a 2020 third-round pick.